Tyler Breeze: NXT (2012–2015)

 On the December 18 episode of NXT, a cell phone vignette from Breeze aired, claiming that he was taking a short break from NXT to model overseas.
 He returned on the January 8, 2015, episode of NXT, defeating the debuting Chad Gable.
 On the January 21 episode of NXT, Breeze was defeated by Hideo Itami in a first round match of a tournament to determine the new number one contender for the NXT Championship.
 In a rematch at NXT TakeOver: Rival, on February 11, Itami again defeated Breeze.
 Breeze's rivalry with Itami continued and the two along with Finn Bálor were scheduled for a triple–threat number one contender's match at NXT TakeOver: Unstoppable, on May 20, however, Itami was attacked in the parking lot, and the match was turned into a one on one between Breeze and Bálor, which Bálor won.
 During the tapings of NXT, on July 16, William Regal scheduled Breeze to wrestle Jushin Thunder Liger at NXT TakeOver: Brooklyn, on August 22.
 Breeze called himself the "Face of the Rising Sun" until Liger won.
 Breeze then entered the Dusty Rhodes Tag Team Classic tournament, where he was paired with Bull Dempsey.
 The two were eliminated from the tournament by Tommaso Ciampa and Johnny Gargano on the September 9 episode of NXT when Dempsey got pinned.
 This led to a match between the two on the September 23 episode of NXT, which Breeze won.
-On October 7, at NXT TakeOver: Respect, Breeze competed in a match against Apollo Crews, which he would lose.
-It would mark his final match at NXT, as Breeze was called up to the main roster after the event by Triple H.
+On October 7, at NXT TakeOver: Respect, Breeze competed in a match against Apollo Crews, which he lost.
+It was his final match at NXT, as Breeze was called up to the main roster after the event by Triple H.